 For 'free admission' bachelor's programmes (those not subject to a selection procedure), the starting principle is that students must submit an enrolment application via Studielink before 1 May preceding the academic year in which they wish to start the programme.
-Those who do submit an enrolment application before 1 May are entitled to a study choice check (SKC).
-The nature and content of this SKC is determined by the relevant faculty.
+Those who do submit an enrolment application before 1 May are entitled to a study choice check (SCC).
+The nature and content of this SCC is determined by the relevant faculty.

 - Dutch Higher Education (Quality in Diversity) Act, stb.
-2013, 298 - www.maastrichtuniversity.nl > Support > Before your studies begin > Admission & Registration > Applying for a bachelor's programme > Follow the admissions procedure > Free Bachelor's programme with Matching
+2013, 298 - www.maastrichtuniversity.nl > Education > Select a specific bachelor's programme > Admission requirements > Matching procedure